I did not die young.

 There are many pairs in this world.

-Some women are like me and ache daily as they try and walk in them.
+Some women are like me and ache daily as they try to walk in them.

 Some have learned how to walk in them so they don’t hurt quite as much.